-The Board has approved an Internal Audit Charter.
-The Charter sets out the purpose, activities, scope, and responsibilities of the Internal Audit function within BHEI and the arrangements for the management of the function, including ensuring its independence from the first and second lines.
+The Internal Audit Function is responsible for performing these activities but is not responsible for setting BHEI's risk appetite or for the effectiveness of the governance framework, risk management framework or the framework of internal controls.

 Internal Audit is independent from Management at all times in order to be effective in performing its activities.
 The arrangements to protect the independence of IA are set out below.

-The Head of Internal Audit has a direct/functional reporting line to the Chair of the Audit Committee and an administrative reporting line to the BHEI CEO.
-The Head of Internal Audit has direct and unlimited access to the BHEI Board Chair, the Chair of the BHEI Audit Committee, and the Chair of the Risk and Compliance Committee.

-- The Chair of the Audit Committee is responsible for recommending the appointment and removal of the Head of Internal Audit to the Board and determines the objectives of the Head of Internal Audit and the evaluation of their levels of achievement, including consultation with the CEO. - The members of the Internal Audit team will have no direct responsibility or authority over any operational activities reviewed and should not relieve others of such responsibilities. - Internal Audit team members previously working in BHEI but outside of Internal Audit, will not perform or manage reviews in the business area for which they were responsible for a period of at least one year after the end of that role.
-This excludes performing or managing reviews in similar business areas in other legal entities or operating units for which they were not previously responsible. - Internal Audit will at least on an annual basis, provide confirmation of its independence, supported by an independence declaration form signed by all members of Internal Audit staff.
+- The Head of Internal Audit has a direct/functional reporting line to the Chair of the Audit Committee and an administrative reporting line to the BHEI CEO.
+The Head of Internal Audit has direct and unlimited access to the BHEI Board Chair, the Chair of the BHEI Audit Committee, and the Chair of the Risk and Compliance Committee. - The Chair of the Audit Committee is responsible for recommending the appointment and removal of the Head of Internal Audit to the Board and determines the objectives of the Head of Internal Audit and the evaluation of their levels of achievement, including consultation with the CEO. - The members of the Internal Audit team will have no direct responsibility or authority over any operational activities reviewed and should not relieve others of such responsibilities. - Internal Audit team members previously working in BHEI but outside of Internal Audit, will not perform or manage reviews in the business area for which they were responsible for a period of at least one year after the end of that role.
+This excludes performing or managing reviews in similar business areas in other legal entities or operating units for which they were not previously responsible. - Internal Audit will at least on an annual basis, provide confirmation of its independence.